edu3716/SCRIPTS/README.md

-	excludeseqs_from_fasta.pl --> It excludes a subset of sequences from a FASTA file (based on sequence name) fasta_splitter.py --> It splits a given FASTA file in a subset of FASTA files. fastqToFasta.py --> It converts a given FASTQ file into a FASTA file. formatting_fasta.pl --> It converts a multi-line FASTA file into a FASTA file where every sequence is written in a single text line reversingProtSeqs.py --> It reads a FASTA file and reverses the sequences subPrintingFasta.py --> It selects a subset of sequences from a FASTA file (based on sequence name)
+	excludeseqs_from_fasta.pl --> It excludes a subset of sequences from a FASTA file (based on sequence name) fasta_splitter.py --> It splits a given FASTA file in a subset of FASTA files. fastqToFasta.py --> It converts a given FASTQ file into a FASTA file. fishingSeqsFromFASTA_andPrintingToDiffFiles.py --> It allows to fish different subsets of sequences from a FASTA file and print each subset to a distinct FASTA file. formatting_fasta.pl --> It converts a multi-line FASTA file into a FASTA file where every sequence is written in a single text line reversingProtSeqs.py --> It reads a FASTA file and reverses the sequences subPrintingFasta.py --> It selects a subset of sequences from a FASTA file (based on sequence name)